wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-security-guidelines.md

 Consider the following points to make your Azure SQL Database applications less vulnerable to security threats:

 - Always use the latest updates: When connecting to your SQL Database, always use the most current version of tools and libraries to prevent security vulnerabilities.
-For more information about which tools and libraries are supported, see [Azure SQL Database General Guidelines and Limitations](https://msdn.microsoft.com/zh-cn/library/azure/ee336245.aspx).
 - Block inbound connections on TCP port 1433: Only outbound connections on TCP port 1433 are needed for applications to communicate with SQL Database.
 If inbound communications are not needed by any other applications on that computer, ensure that your firewall continues to block inbound connections on TCP port 1433.
 - Prevent injection vulnerabilities: To make sure that your applications do not have SQL injection vulnerabilities, use parameterized queries where possible.
 Also, be sure to review code thoroughly and run a penetration test before deploying your application.